arantachatterjee/arantachatterjee/README.md

 ### Hi there!
 I'm Aranta. 👋

 - 🔭 I’m currently working on eradicating barriers to entry and gatekeeping of knowledge in tech
-- 🌱 I’m currently learning Kubernetes
+- 🌱 I’m currently upgrading my Gen AI skills
 - 👯 I’m looking to collaborate on open-source projects which bring value into everyday life
 - 💬 Ask me about software engineering, cyber security, business process automation, robotic process automation using BluePrism, product development using Java, Python or Golang, building scalable solutions, SQL and NoSQL databases, distributed systems, service-oriented architecture, CI/CD, containerization and deploying solutions into public cloud
 - 📫 How to reach me: shoot me a message on [LinkedIn](https://www.linkedin.com/in/aranta-chatterjee)